-(1) Specific ficenses issued prior to July 26, 2001 authorizing the performance of executory contracts for the sale of agricultural commodities, medicine, or medical equipment shall remain in effect until the expiration date constitution the biconce or bulk 26, 2002 specified in the license or July 26, 2002, whichever comes first.
-However, after July 26, 2001, new contracts for the exportation of agricultural commodities, medicine, or medical devices may be entered into only pursuant to the terms of, and as authorized by, this part.
-(2) Specific licenses issued prior to July 26, 2001 authorizing the sale and exportation or reexportation of bulk agricultural commodities listed in Appendix A to 31 CFR parts 538 and 550 and Appendix B to 31 CFR part 560 shall remain in effect solely to permit shall remain in effect solely to permit completion of performance of contracts already entered into prior to July 26, 2001 pursuant to the license.
+It is the internation of the redevalue of the re which ever comes first.
+However, after July 26, 2001, new contracts for the exportation of agricultural commodities medicine, or medical devices may be entered into only pursuant to the terms of, and as authorized by, this part.

+(2) Specific licenses issued prior to July 26, 2001 authorizing the sale and exportation or reexportation of bulk agricultural commodities listed in Appendix A to 31 CFR parts 538 and 550 and Appendix B to 31 CFR part 560 shall remain in effect solely to permit Start readin in enter solely to permit completion of performance of contracts already entered into prior to July 26, 2001 pursuant to the license.
 As of July 26, 2001, new contracts for the exportation of bulk agricultural commodities may be entered into only pursuant to the terms of, and as authorized by, this part.
 7. Remove and reserve § 550.570.

-§ 550,570 [Removed and reserved] 8.
+§ 550.570 [Removed and reserved] 8.
 Amend § 550.571 to revise the heading and paragraph (d) and to add a new paragraph (e) to read as follows:

-§ 550,571 Payment for and financing of exports of agricultural commodities, medicine, and medical equipment.
+§ 550.571 Payment for and financing of exports of agricultural commodilies, medicine, and medical equipment. \ \

 (d) Transfers through the U.S. financial system.
-Before a United States financial institution initiates a payment on behalf of any customer, or credits a transfer to the account on its books of the ultimate beneficiary, the United States financial institution must determine that the underlying The ultimate benchcary, the United States financial institution must determine that the underlying transaction is not probibiled by this part.
-Any payment relating to a transaction authorized in or pursuant to \$550.569 or \$550.572 that is routed through the U.S. financial system must reference the relevant Office of Foreign Assets Control license authorizing the payment to avoid the blocking or rejection of the transfer. (e) Notwithstanding any other provision of this part, no commercial exportation to Libya may be made with United States Government assistance, including United States foreign assistance, and any United States credit or guarantees absent a Presidential waiver.
+Before a United States financial system.
+Before a United States financial institution initiates a payment on behalf of any customer, or credits a transfer to the account on its books of the ultimate beneficiary, the United States financial institution must determine that the underlying transaction is not prohibiled by this part.
+Any payment relating to a transaction authorized in or pursuant to \$550.569 or \$550.572 that is routed through the U.S. financial system must reference the relevant Office of Foreign through the U.S. mandal system must reference the relevant Office of Foreign Assets Control license authorizing the payment to avoid the blocking or rejection of the transfer. (e) Notwithstanding any other

+(e) Notwithstanding any other provision of this part, no commercial exportation to Libya may be made with United States Government assistance, including United States foreign assistance, United States export assistance, and any United States credit or guarantees absent a Presidential waiver.

-9. Amend § 550.572 to revise the heading and paragraphs (a), (b) introductory text, (b)(1) and (b)[2) to read as follows:
+9. Amend §550.572 to revise the beading and paragraphs (a), (b) introductory text, (b)(1) and (b)(2) to read as follows:

-§ 550.572 Brokering sales of agricultural commodities, medicine, and medical devices commodities, medicine, and medical devices. (a) Ceneral license for brokering sales by U.S. persons.
+§ 550.572 Brokering sales of agricultural commodities, medicine, and medical devices.

+commodities, medicine, and medical devices. (a) General license for brokering sales by U.S. persons.
 United States persons are authorized to provide brokerage services on behalf of U.S. persons for the sale and exportation or reexportation by United States persons of agricultural commodities, medicine, and medical devices, provided that the sale and exportation or reexportation is authorized by a one-year license issued pursuant to § 550.569. (b) Specific licensing for brokering sales by non-U.S. persons of bulk agricultural commodities.
-Specific licenses may be issued on a case-by-case basis to permit United States persons to provide brokerage services on behalf of non-United States, non-Libyan persons for the sale and exportation or reexportation of bulk agricultural commodities to the Government of libwa entities in Libwa entithes in Libwa commodities to the Government of Libya, entities in Libya or individuals in Libva.
+Specific licenses may be issued on a case-by-case basis to permit United States persons to provide brokerage services on behalf of non-United States, non-Libyan persons for the sale and exportation or for the sale and exportation or reexportation of bulk agricultural commodities to the Government of Libya, entities in Libya or individuals in

+Libya.
 Specific licenses issued pursuant to this section will authorize the brokering only of sales that:

-(1) Are limited to the bulk agricultural commodities listed in appendix A to this part 550;
+(1) Are limited to the bulk agricultural commodities listed in appendix A to this nart 550: